pmqs/zipdetails/README.md

 ## Advanced Analysis

-If you have a corrupt or non-standard zip file, particulatly one where the central directory metadata at the end of the file is absent/incomplete, you can use either the `--walk` option or the `--scan` option to search for any zip metadata that is still present in the file.
+If you have a corrupt or non-standard zip file, particulatly one where the `Central Directory` metadata at the end of the file is absent/incomplete, you can use either the `--walk` option or the `--scan` option to search for any zip metadata that is still present in the file.

-When either of these options is enabled, this program will bypass the initial step of reading the central directory at the end of the file and simply scan the zip file sequentially from the start of the file looking for zip metedata records.
+When either of these options is enabled, this program will bypass the initial step of reading the `Central Directory` at the end of the file and simply scan the zip file sequentially from the start of the file looking for zip metedata records.
 Although this can be error prone, for the most part it will find any zip file metadata that is still present in the file.